MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage.md

 ## 3: Write code to create storage resources

 Create a Python file named *provision_blob.py* with the following code.
 The comments explain the details.
-In particular, you must define your subscription ID as an environment variable `AZURE_SUBSCRIPTION_ID`.
+The script reads your subscription ID from an environment variable, `AZURE_SUBSCRIPTION_ID`.
+You set this variable in a later step.
 The resource group name, location, storage account name, and container name are all defined as constants in the code.

 :::code language="python" source="~/../python-sdk-docs-examples/storage/provision_blob.py":::